okta/okta-devices-kotlin/README.md

 private suspend fun remediate(remediation: PushRemediation) = runCatching {
     when (remediation) {
-        is UserConsent -> handleUserConsent(remediation) // See section on UserConsent
-        is UserVerification -> handleUserVerification(remediation) // See section on UserVerification
+        is CibaConsent -> handleCibaConsent(remediation) //See section on CibaConsent is UserConsent -> handleUserConsent(remediation) // See section on UserConsent is UserVerification -> handleUserVerification(remediation) // See section on UserVerification
         is UserVerificationError -> handleUserVerificationError(remediation) // See section on UserVerificationError